linux-integrity/ima-doc/event-log-format.rst

    - If ``security.evm`` is a portable signature, it is used.

-   - Else the is no signature.
+   - Else there is no signature.

 The ``security.evm`` portable signature is over the file meta-data.